-A Christmas Fantasy Parade makes its return in 2017, with Mickey, Minnie and a variety of Disney characters to celebrate the holidays alongside Santa Claus.
-Sleeping Beauty’s Winter Castle will be back and will feature magical snowfall moments three times a night (check with cast members each night) at 7:30, 8:30, and at the end of the new holiday Believe… in Holiday Magic fireworks.
+A Christmas Fantasy Parade makes its return during Holidays at Disneyland 2017, with Mickey, Minnie and a variety of Disney characters to celebrate the holidays alongside Santa Claus.
+Sleeping Beauty’s Winter Castle will be back.
+The castle also features snowfall at the end of the "Believe … in Holiday Magic" fireworks show.

-Snow falls on parts of Main Street U.S.A., by “it’s a small world,” and in Frontierland on select nights.
+Snow falls is expected to again fall on parts of Main Street U.S.A., by “it’s a small world,” and in Frontierland on select nights.
 We recommend the Main Street U.S.A. location because there is a dramatic castle lighting.
-Snow does not fall right near the castle. so hang back near the Jolly Holiday Bakery and Plaza Inn.
+Snow does not fall right near the castle.
+We recommend hanging back near the Jolly Holiday Bakery and Plaza Inn.
 Pick a spot with a nice castle view.

 Holidays at Disney California Adventure

-Back for more fun this popular Festival of Holidays.
+Back for more fun during Holidays at Disneyland 2017 is the popular Festival of Holidays.
 This can't-miss celebration will delight you with diverse cultural celebrations, including the popular ¡Viva Navidad!
 Holiday street fiesta.
-Enjoy lively Mexican music, face painting, storytelling, crafts, photo ops with favorite characters and, and tasty Mexican specialties.
-Bring your appetite because there are 14 internationally inspired themed food and beverage festival marketplaces through the Pacific Pier area very similar to the Food and Wine festival, but with new delicious tastings with inspiration from seasonal celebrations of Diwali, Hanukkah, Kwanzas, Christmas/Navidad, and Three Kings Day.
-We enjoyed the tamale, Swedish meatballs, and the sweet potato pie.
-YUM!
+Enjoy lively Mexican music, face painting, storytelling, crafts, photo ops with favorite characters and tasty Mexican specialties.
 Three Kings Day (a traditional festival celebrated in Mexico, Central, and South America) will run in early 2018.

 Our holiday tip for this park is to know where to stand to watch the Viva Navidad dancers along with the Tres Caballeros.
-You want to stand near the Paradise Gardens area right in front of the Jumping Jellyfish ride on the water side of the street for a front row, straight on view.
+For a front row, straight on view, you'll want to stand near the Paradise Gardens area right in front of the Jumping Jellyfish ride on the water side of the street.
 Consult the Entertainment Guide for show times and get in place about 15 minutes early.

-You can decorate cookies at Treats for Santa (for a fee) or do crafts around the Festival of Holidays.
-There are also some interesting Meet and Greets.
-Chip and Dale are in Redwood Creek.
+We expect just like last year that you can decorate cookies at Treats for Santa (for a fee) or do crafts around the Festival of Holidays.
+There are also some interesting meet-and-greets.
+Last year, we saw Chip and Dale are in Redwood Creek.
 Be sure to offer them an acorn gift.
 We happened to catch some Country Bears—again a nice salmon or picnic basket, or beehive gift is much appreciated.
 In the Paradise Gardens festival, we saw Goofy and the Tres Caballeros.

-You can count on the residents of Radiator Springs to be decorating again for the holidays, and same for the critters in "a bug's land," with oversized Christmas lights and holiday ornaments.
+You can count on the residents of Radiator Springs to be decorating again for Holidays at Disneyland 2017.
+The critters in "a bug's land" also get in the holiday spirit with oversized Christmas lights and holiday ornaments.
 At dusk check out the Cars Land lighting.